AndresMpa/compiler/README.md

 # Basic compiler

-This is a Baisc compiler written in python
+This is a Basic compiler written in python